-The a small municipality of 13,000 just a short distance from downtown Los Angeles, has long been the recipient of some of the region’s worst pollution.
+The city of Commerce, a small municipality of 13,000 just a short distance from downtown Los Angeles, has long been the recipient of some of the region’s worst pollution.
 Commerce is the unlucky inheritor of decades of poor land planning, which has saddled its residents with health-threatening conditions and few resources to handle them.
 But those residents began organizing for change years ago.

 In September, they won their city council’s approval of a green zones ordinance — a unique set of policy changes that aim to clean up their community.
 The ordinance is extensive, and includes objectives to reduce pollution, revitalize the local economy, and reinvest in the community’s well-being.
 The ordinance sets out strategies, initiatives, and timetables for achievement.